What Is The Oldest Monotheistic Religion

 Examining Alternative Claims and Perspectives

 Zoroaster's teachings emphasized the importance of good thoughts, good words, and good deeds, and he preached against the worship of other gods.
 Some scholars argue that Zoroaster's teachings represent a form of monotheism, while others view them as dualistic, as Zoroastrianism also includes the concept of an evil spirit, Angra Mainyu, who opposes Ahura Mazda.
-The dating of Zoroaster's life is also a matter of debate, with some scholars placing him as early as the 18th century BCE, while others place him in the 6th century BCE.
+Plus, the dating of Zoroaster's life is also a matter of debate, with some scholars placing him as early as the 18th century BCE, while others place him in the 6th century BCE.
 If Zoroaster did indeed live in the earlier period, it would make Zoroastrianism a contender for the oldest monotheistic religion.

 Modern Scholarship and the Ongoing Debate